STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Background and Scenario Description

-A popular method used to solve passive target scenarios, tracking methods (first two columns) rely on directly coupling control with estimation/sensing, without explicitly reasoning about the state of the target.
-In other words, the chaser navigates blindly towards the target by means of specific control cues without having an explicit state estimation module to provide high-level information regarding the target's position or attitude.
-Although sufficient for certain cases, tracking methods do not provide the necessary information for more complex and uncertain operations---rendering these methods impractical for our purpose.
+Among the salient features that emerge from our surveyed table of related works is the popularity of tracking methods (first two columns) to solve passive (and dynamic in a couple of cases) target scenarios.
+Tracking, however, relies on directly coupling control with some sort of front-end perception task, without explicitly reasoning about the state of the target.
+In other words, the chaser navigates blindly towards the target by means of specific control cues without having an explicit state estimation module to provide high-level information regarding the target's position, attitude, or dynamics.
+Although sufficient for certain cases, tracking methods do not provide the necessary information for more complex and uncertain operations.

-Closer to our sought-after representation are those methods that introduce an explicit perception and state estimation module to their pipeline: using different localization or SLAM techniques, these authors tackle different operations but, unfortunately, only consider passive targets.

-Our main objective is to home into a dynamically active target which, as seen from the table, is only addressed by a few authors, the closer being \cite{ruan_factor_2020}, where they also use a factor graph-based approach to estimate the state of a dynamically active target.
-Due to the paucity of details and motivations regarding their method, and the lack of analysis and discussion of the results, this work leaves much to be desired.
-Two different tracking-based approaches are proposed by \cite{zhou_single_2018} and \cite{yan_dynamic_2020}, but suffer from the shortcomings of not having an explicit state estimation module.
-While in spirit \cite{hydroid_underwater_2012} looks similar to our generic underwater docking formulation---docking an AUV to a towed docking station---the lack of details preclude us from comparing our methods.
-To further highlight the interest in the area, in \cite{watt_concept_2016} the authors present a thoroughly detailed conceptual study for the recovery scenario of an AUV from a moving submarine.

-Homing into a dynamically active target is a challenging issue on its own, and when proximity operations demand a higher level of chaser-target interaction, the set of existing methods---as shown above---is not sufficient to build a full solution.
-Although homing has been demonstrated for docking operations using tracking-based methods, the absence of explicit reasoning about the target's state renders other prox-ops to dynamically active targets impossible to tackle.
-To fill this gap, we propose a factor graph state estimation framework that we describe in the next section.